niceEli/try-catch/README.md

 const [data, err] = await tryCatch(fetch("https://example.com"));

 // data is Response | null
 if (err) {
 	console.error("Error:", err);
 	return;
 }

-// data is Response now, you know 100% sure its not null console.log(data.text());
+// data is Response now, you know 100% sure its not null, ? is ok since we know its not null, this is a typescript issue console.log(data?.text());
 ```

 ## Development